Riley6639/week-8-challenge/Develop/README.md

 This project uses typescript and inquirer.
 To install this project open it inside the CLI and run npm i to install it's dependencies.
 This is crucial to the application running properly.
 ## Usage
 To initialize this applicatin use the command <npm run start>.
 After running the command you should be prompted with a series of questions.
+Here is the link to the video demo: https://app.screencastify.com/v3/watch/DT5FQHdxpw1IXHawyAvY
 ## Contribution
 To contribute to this project you can go to the Github repository and clone the repository.
 After making changes they can be reviewed and merged on Github
 ## License